UniLisp/design-docs/LispAsm Features.md

 ## Assembly
 The 8 bit operands are X, Y, and Z. A `$` indicates a register, otherwise it is a immediate value.
-Any combination such as YZ or XYZ indicates a larger immedieate value taking up 16 or 24 bits.
+Any combination such as YZ or XYZ indicates a larger immediate value taking up 16 or 24 bits.

 * Op table: